entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/communication.md

 1. Go to `Pages` → `Management`

-2. For the `Home` page `(folder icon)`, in the `Actions` column, click the `⋮` icon
+2. On the line item for the `Home` page, in the `Actions` column, click the `⋮` icon

 3. Click `Edit`

 4. In the `Settings` section, select a Page Template with more than one frame

-5. Click `Save and Configure`
+5. Click `Save and Design`

-6. From the `WIDGETS` sidebar on the right, drag `Publisher Widget` and `Subscriber Widget` into `Frame 1` and `Frame 2`
+6. From the `Widgets` tab in the right sidebar, drag your publisher and subscriber widgets into `Frame 1` and `Frame 2`

 7. Click `Publish`

-8. To view the `Home` page, scroll up and click `Go to Homepage`
+8. To view the `Home` page, scroll up and click `View Published Page`

-9. Enter a greeting in the input field and click the submit button
+9. Enter a name in the input field and click the "Say hello!" button

-10. Confirm that the subscriber widget updates to display the greeting
+10. Confirm that the subscriber widget updates to display the name

 ::: tip Congratulations!
-You can now communicate between micro frontends with `Custom Events`
+You can now communicate between micro frontends using custom events!
 :::